topshelfsoftware/.github/CONTRIBUTING.md

   patches, and other branches should be merged here.
 Ideally, this branch is functionally stable at every commit.
 - There may be one or simultaneously many active branches at any given time.
-Branches should pass all applicable tests before being merged into `main` as changes might introduce unintended side-effects or bugs.
+Branches should pass all applicable status checks before being merged into `main` as changes might introduce unintended side-effects or bugs.

 ### Branch Naming Conventions